estruyf/blog-content/content/posts/2020-09-11-running-a-static-online-store-with-the-power-of-power-platform-and-azure.md

 ## The technologies we used

-{{< caption "/2020/09/pyod-architecture.png" "Overview of the architecture and technologies behind PYOD"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAACMSURBVCXBQU7DQBBE0V89PbbibaSsuP/xWKBECHu6CyLe0/P1dFfjJbpMZECI5Wbvb+Lrk358EH0ZlwDjfXHZeDRWU4K6P3hLz+ZcJ00jBUGTBDNOoHAbjUmqISsYDLTMJVEky8Fai2PwR6QQ0SAb24xj8oMwohBsO9ikRjCOnTfx72ZTArZE1wlz4xdFqk08VVj5BQAAAABJRU5ErkJggg==" "2395" >}}
+{{< caption-new "/uploads/2020/09/pyod-architecture.png" "Overview of the architecture and technologies behind PYOD"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAGCAYAAAD68A/GAAAAAklEQVR4AewaftIAAACMSURBVCXBQU7DQBBE0V89PbbibaSsuP/xWKBECHu6CyLe0/P1dFfjJbpMZECI5Wbvb+Lrk358EH0ZlwDjfXHZeDRWU4K6P3hLz+ZcJ00jBUGTBDNOoHAbjUmqISsYDLTMJVEky8Fai2PwR6QQ0SAb24xj8oMwohBsO9ikRjCOnTfx72ZTArZE1wlz4xdFqk08VVj5BQAAAABJRU5ErkJggg==" "2395" >}}

 The above mindmap shows an overview of all the technologies and services we use.
 You see, this is what I meant with not the typical approach.